Andy's Diner: History

 Andy's Diner was opened by Andy "Big Andy" Nagy in 1949, with Nagy subsequently joined in the business by his nephew Andy "Little Andy" Yurkanin.
 The restaurant's railway theme was reportedly inspired by a similar venue in Spokane.
 Andy's Diner was sited on the former location of a more traditional diner that had been built in 1930.
 Originally consisting of a single railcar, over time it grew to include a total of seven, including one used by Franklin Roosevelt during the United States presidential election of 1944.

-During the restaurant's heydey it frequently served up to 1,200 people for lunch and was known as a "workingman's paradise".
+During the restaurant's heyday it frequently served up to 1,200 people for lunch and was known as a "workingman's paradise".
 Boeing chief Thornton Wilson was among the diner's regular customers.
 In the 1960s, Nagy and Yurkanin attempted to open a chain of Li'l Abner-themed restaurants.
 Though that venture did not succeed, the duo later started several other railcar-housed restaurants in the Pacific Northwest including Andy's Tukwila Station (in Tukwila, Washington), the Eugene Station (in Eugene, Oregon), and Andy's Auburn Station (in Auburn, Washington).

 In 1980 founder Nagy died.
 Yurkanin continued to operate the restaurant until 1996, when he retired, his son thereafter taking over the venture.
 The Yurkanins ultimately sold the business to a trio of local restauranters, though the facility's property owner – Seattle real estate developer Henry Liebman – maintained ownership of the site.